-When I found out my summer travels stateside would take me from New York to Toronto with a couple of days to spare along the way, there was only one place I could really stop off at – Niagara Falls.
-It’s one of those places that although you know it’s going to be really touristy, it’s such an iconic place that you really have to see it for yourself at least once.
+When I found out my summer travels Stateside would take me from New York to Toronto with a couple of days to spare along the way, there was only one place I could really stop off at – Niagara Falls.
+It’s one of those places that although you know it’s going to be really touristy, it’s such an iconic sight that you really have to see it for yourself at least once.
 Though after hearing about the high-rises and casinos I was having second thoughts, until I found out there was another Niagara we could base ourselves in.
-Bursting with small town charm, Niagara-on-the-Lake was the perfect place to get our dose of wine and waterfalls.
+Bursting with small-town charm, Niagara on the Lake is the perfect place to experience the area’s famous wine and waterfalls.

-Where Niagara Falls is big and brash, Niagara-on-the-Lake is the complete opposite – swapping high-rise hotels for cute B&Bs and giant casinos for boutique shops and restaurants.
-The town is set on the edge of Lake Ontario directly opposite Toronto, but as you arrive you’ll feel like you’ve travelled back in time as well as 130km across the province.
+Where Niagara Falls is big and brash, Niagara on the Lake is the complete opposite – exchanging high-rise hotels for cute B&Bs and giant casinos for boutique shops and restaurants.
+The town is set on the edge of Lake Ontario and is directly opposite Toronto, but as you arrive you’ll feel like you’ve travelled back in time as well as 130km across the province.

 It’s a bit of a favourite for a Torontonians on a romantic weekend break, and as I sat on a patio drinking a glass of local wine at sunset and watching a horse-drawn carriage trot by, I could see why.
 It sounds like it could be a bit twee, but somehow it skates just the right side of the line.

-As hard as it was to drag ourselves away from Niagara-on-the-Lake, you can’t go to Niagara without seeing the Falls.
-We didn’t have a hire car but had no problem getting around using the buses – catching the bus from Fort George to the Floral Clock where it meets up with the WEGO shuttle that runs past through all the main Falls attractions ($8 CAD/£4.50 for a 24-hour pass).
+As hard as it was to drag ourselves away from Niagara on the Lake, you can’t go to Niagara without seeing the Falls.
+We didn’t have a hire car but had no problem getting around using the buses.
+To get from Niagara on the Lake to Niagara Falls you can catch the hourly shuttle bus from Fort George to the Floral Clock ($14 CAD return), where it meets up with the WEGO bus which runs past all the main Niagara Falls attractions ($9 CAD for a 24-hour pass).

-And there are a lot of things to do in Niagara Falls – a zipline, 4D cinema, whitewater walk, aero car, sky wheel, viewing towers, walk behind the falls and various boat trips.
+There plenty of different things to do in Niagara Falls – a zipline, 4D cinema, whitewater walk, aero car, sky wheel, viewing towers, walk behind the falls and various boat trips.
 If you fancy trying them out then there are various passes that bundle them together to save money.

 But the main attraction for us was always going to be the Falls themselves.
 As a former geography student and environment geek, the feeling of getting up close to such a force of nature was incredible.
 Canada’s Horseshoe Falls are the biggest, stretching 790 metres wide by 57 metres high, with an immense six million cubic feet of water flowing over every minute.